 If you’ve taken the exam but still haven’t hit whatever your magic score is, first of all—you’re not alone.
 A lot of students find themselves in this scenario.
 And so here are a few tips to making your third time taking the ACT your best (and last!):

 - If you’re struggling with just one section of the ACT, save your brain power and study just for that section.
-Don’t completely blow off the other parts of the test, but if the college/scholarship you’re applying for accepts superscores, why push yourself in areas where it doesn’t really matter?
+If you have to retake it before September 2020, don’t completely blow off the other parts of the test, but if the college/scholarship you’re applying for accepts superscores, why push yourself in areas where it doesn’t really matter?
+If you have the chance to retake it after September 2020, we strongly recommend doing a sectional retake instead!

 Won’t My Dream College See My Lower Score?

 Not if you don’t want it to.
 (For the most part, anyway.
-There is a handful of schools that do require all scores, so do your homework!)
+There are a handful of schools that do require all scores, so do your homework!)

 If you knock the ACT out of the park on the first try, that’s great.
 Just don’t send colleges that score until after you get your ACT results.
 A good rule of thumb is that the results of ACT #1 are for Your Eyes Only.